-Advisory Committee: THE REVEREND DR. WILLIAM B. CATE.
-President, Church Council of Greater Seattle; LAWRENCE KENNEY, President, Washington State Labor Council; HENRY BURTON, Chair, Cascade Chapter Sierra Club; WENDY A. WENDLANDT, Executive Director, Washington Public Inter-Big oil and chemical companies will spend \$1.5 million est Research Group; WANDA HAAS, President, League of the disposal or release, and the generator or transporter of the waste.
+Advisory Committee: THE REVEREND DR. WILLIAM B. CATE, President, Church Council of Greater Seattle; LAWRENCE KENNEY, President, Washington State Labor Council; HENRY BURTON, Chair, Cascade Chapter Sierra Club; WENDY A. WENDLANDT, Executive Director, Washington Public Interest Research Group; WANDA HAAS, President, League of Women Voters of Washington.

+the disposal or release, and the generator or transporter of the waste.
 The strict liability under the law does not apply to persons who, without negligence and in accordance with State and federal law, apply pesticides or fertilizers for the purpose of growing any crops, trees, nursery plants, or farm animals.